JochenFM/MS3_VideoLibrary/TESTING.md

 **Add Video page**

-- The large 'Upload Video button at the top of the form is wired to the Cloudinary upload widget which upon tapping/clicking the button pops up for the user to upload a video.
+- The large 'Upload Video' button at the top of the form is wired to the Cloudinary upload widget which upon tapping/clicking the button pops up for the user to upload a video.
 - The widget is customized to currently allow three different upload methods: via my files, web adress (public URL), or google drive.
 The first option can be performed either by drag and dropping the video file into the upload widget, or by browsing their files.
 - Currently, the video needs to be uploaded before all other fields are being filled in, otherwise the form will be submitted without video.
 - Upon tapping/clicking 'Done' on the widget, a unique URL for the video on Cloudinary is added to the video link field on the upload form, and the user can continue filling in the remaining fields of Title, Author/Presenter, Video Abstract, Venue, Date, and Video Category.